 The main template for the provisioning process.
-For example, a kickstart template.
-For more information about kickstart template syntax, see the Kickstart Syntax Reference in the Red Hat Enterprise Linux 7 Installation Guide.
+For example, a Kickstart template.
+For more information about Kickstart syntax and commands, see the following resources:

+- Kickstart references in Performing an advanced RHEL 9 installation - Kickstart references in Performing an advanced RHEL 8 installation - Kickstart Syntax Reference in the Red Hat Enterprise Linux 7 Installation Guide